kArmadi110/Gatherer3Dv2/README.md

  - Battery HAT (optional only for convinience, the device can be used with the standard power supply as well)

 ## Assembly
-***Warning: be careful with the solder***
+***Warning: be careful with the solder iron***

 Place the CORE nuts and TOP nuts on top of the proper holes and apply heat to it.
-A solderer should do the trick.
+A solder iron should do the trick.
 Too much heat could sink the nut too deep so be careful. (check out the [bottom right corner](#mark-iii-device) )

 Push the laser through the tilted hole.
 If it's still wobly make use a bit of tape :)
 Attach the raspberry to the printed CORE with the screws.